Sagar969/Bright-Bites/README.md

 ### Screenshot

 This website is responsive to every screen size.
-Desktop and Mobile view -
+See below for screenshots of the desktop and mobile views:

 #### Desktop View